DataDog/hiring-engineers/answers.md

 The script used to generate this Timeboard can be found under `supporting-code\createDatadogDashboard.py`.

-**NOTE:** for passing variables where required into the monitoring  script, I use the python `decouple` library - simply create a `.env` file with the variables needed (API keys, passwords, etc)
+**A note on using the script:** for passing variables where required into the monitoring  script, I use the python `decouple` library - simply create a `.env` file with the variables needed (API keys, passwords, etc)

 From this code, we get the Timeboard below:
 - https://p.datadoghq.com/sb/zihnin4jchh3f8ll-b67134136b85b549ceeaa18434445171"